How to Get Into USC: Acceptance Rate and Strategies

-- You must list your “first-choice major” on the Common App and have the option of selecting a second-choice major or pre-professional emphasis.
+You must list your “first-choice major” on the Common App and have the option of selecting a second-choice major or pre-professional emphasis.

-- USC does not conduct admissions interviews of any kind so your best way to connect with admissions officer on a personal level is via your Common App and supplemental essays/short answers.
+  - USC does not conduct admissions interviews of any kind so your best way to connect with an admissions officer on a personal level is via your Common App and supplemental essays/short answers.

   - USC does not weigh “demonstrated interest” in the admissions process.
 Therefore, you will not be judged on whether or not you made a campus visit (in non-pandemic times), contacted an admissions officer, etc.

   - Make sure to dedicate sufficient time and effort to the supplemental essays required by USC.
 In the 2021-22 cycle they are as follows:

   All applicants must respond to one of the prompts below in 250 words.